metral/pulumihome/Onboarding-a-Private-Beta-Customer.md

 2. Send them an email invitation, making sure to cc support@pulumi.com.
 See example below.

 After the invitation email has been sent:
 - Ask Joe or Luke to add the user with as a collaborator on the [examples](https://github.com/pulumi/examples) repo.
-Once there is sufficient cleanup of other repos, add them to all the core SDK ("to-be-open-source") repos.
+Also add them to all the core SDK ("to-be-open-source") repos.
 See GitHub notes below.
 - Ask Joe, Luke or Donna to invite their email address as a single channel guest on the Slack channel #community-discussion.

 Note: because our new onboarding process does not require a GitHub username, we will implement this feature: [Add a webhook to notify when a new user has signed up #1231](https://github.com/pulumi/pulumi-service/issues/1231).
 Before this feature has been rolled out, we will still ask folks for GitHub usernames, since the docs website has a number of links to the `examples` repo.
 GitHub usernames are stored in the `BetaAccess` table.